Rahul-Raviprasad/Design-Patterns-using-JS/README.md

 Myth 2:- Design patterns and architecture patterns are same.

-Fact: - Design patternare at leastpseudo code level while architecture patterns are at component level.
+Fact: - Design pattern are at least pseudo code level while architecture patterns are at component level.
 Meaning of the word “Pseudo “:- Approximately it looks like that.

 We have seen lot of people using these vocabularies interchangeably.
 But there is a significant difference in the way they work.